d9pouces/PolyArchiv/README.md

 then its default config dir is `$VIRTUALENV/etc/nagiback`.
 Otherwise, you can specify another config dir with `nagiback -C /my/config/dir`.

-This directory contains configuration files for local repositories (like `my-local.local`) as well as remote repositories (like `my-remote.remote`).
+This directory should contain configuration files for local repositories (like `my-local.local`) as well as remote repositories (like `my-remote.remote`).

 Here is an example of local repository, gathering data from three sources: